 Casting about for any sort of acceptable space, board members were fortunate to find the classrooms of the Harlingen School on the southbound side of Route 206 in Montgomery Township available.
 Montgomery had also begun consolidating their rural schools and had not yet experienced the kind of suburban sprawl beginning to hit Hillsborough.

-The Harlingen School, built in 1918 incorporating a typical four-room configuration was later expanded to include two additional rooms.
+The Harlingen School, like most of Somerset County's rural schools, began as a typical one-room schoolhouse in the middle of the 19th-century.
+In 1918 a new building was opened on a site north of the Dutch Reformed Church incorporating a typical four-room configuration and later expanded to include two additional rooms.
 Hillsborough needed all six rooms for the 5th graders.
 After Sunnymead opened in 1959, Montgomery reclaimed the valuable educational space for themselves - but not before sending Hillsborough a bill for "necessary painting".
 Hillsborough, of course, disputed the idea that they had left the school in any other condition besides immaculate.

 Within a year, Hillsborough was back on bended knee looking for help from their neighbor to the south.
 Hillsborough was again building - two schools this time, Triangle and Woodfern - but the new schools would not be ready until spring 1962.
 The two rooms each offered by Montgomery at Blawenburg and Skillman Schools and a sub-standard room at the Hillsborough Rescue Squad Building(!) were just enough - for the moment........